 - Lavage the stomach with large volumes of water to remove as much of the toxic substance as possible

 - Give a charcoal slurry via stomach tube to absorb chemicals remaining in the stomach and intestines.
+The slurry should consist of a pound of activated charcoal mixed with 2 quarts of water for an adult horse.
+For a foal, mix 1/2 pound of activated charcoal with 1 quart of water.

 - Give a laxative immediately after the charcoal slurry.
 Magnesium sulphate also known as Epsom salt or sodium sulfate (Glauber's salt) are recommended by most veterinarians.
 Dissolve the laxative in water at a rate of 1 pound of laxative per gallon for a mature horse or 1/3 pound of laxative in 1/3 gallon of water for a foal.
 In some cases, mineral oil which serves as a mild laxative and intestinal protectorant is recommended.
 Given via a stomach tube, a mature horse should receive 3 to 4 quarts, and a foal should be given 1 pint.